Supermassive black hole growth from stellar binary encounters: Closer to home: the case of LMC*

-There are significant uncertainties in this growth rate.
+There are important uncertainties in this growth rate.
 A major source is the initial mass function, since the HVS Survey only sampled the most massive stars.
 A top-heavy IMF would reduce the rate we infer here --- the observed stars then are the tip of a less significant iceberg.
-Other sources of uncertainty include the details that affect the Hills mechanism and its outcome, including the distribution of binary orbits, the periastron distribution \citep[empty or full loss cone][]{lightman1977, stone2016}, and the mass distribution around the SMBH that impacts the speed (and interpretation) of the HVS candidates \citep[e.g.,][]{bromley2006, sari2010, rossi2014, lmc}.
+Other sources of uncertainty include details that affect the Hills mechanism and its outcome, including the distribution of binary orbits, the periastron distribution \citep[empty or full loss cone][]{lightman1977, stone2016}, and the mass distribution around the SMBH that impacts the speed (and interpretation) of the HVS candidates \citep[e.g.,][]{gould2003, bromley2006, sari2010, rossi2014, lmc}.

 A check on our overall approach (\S\ref{subsec:channel}) is a comparison between our predicted binary break-up rate and the \citet{lmc} LMC HVS study.
-With a velocity dispersion of 35~km/s, characteristic of the central region of the LMC \citep{vasiliev2018}, and (in absence of a compelling value from the literature) a central density of $\rho_0 \approx 750$~\msun/pc$^3$ from Equation~(\ref{eq:massdens}), we find $k = 2.0\times 10^{-4}$, similar to the estimate based on the HVS number count reported in \citet{lmc}.
-Our model predicts that about 10\%\ of \LMCstar's mass came from stellar accretion over the last gigayear, and 30\%\ in the past 5~Gyr.
-Although binary accretion on its own cannot account for the emergence of a $10^6$~/msun/ black hole, the mechanism can help build a SMBH from a smaller seed object.
-A recent detailed study of black hole growth in globular clusters came to a similar conclusion \citep{gonzalezprieto2025}.
+We adopt a velocity dispersion of 35~km/s, characteristic of the central region of the LMC \citep{vasiliev2018}, a central density at 5~pc of $\rho_0 \approx 750$~\msun/pc$^3$ from Equation~(\ref{eq:massdens}), and our fiducial binary fraction of $\fbin = 0.1$ \citep[likely an underestimate, cf.][]{dalton1995}.
+Absent a measurement of a stellar nucleus, we use $\gamma = -7/4$ to extrapolate $\rho$ inward from 5~pc (Eq.~(\ref{eq:densprofile})) in our modified kinematic model.
+Our predicted binary break-up rates in the simple and modified models are $k = 4\times 10^{-5}$~yr$^{-1}$ (simple) to $k = 2\times 10^{-4}$~yr$^{-1}$ (modified), in the range of an estimate based on the HVS number count reported in \citet{lmc}.
+At these rates, between 10\%\ and 40\%\ of \LMCstar's mass came from stellar accretion over the past five gigayears.
+A modest increase in the assumed binary fraction would correspond to an even greater role of binary break-up for the black hole's growth.

+Although binary accretion on its own cannot account for the emergence of a $10^6$~\msun\ black hole, the mechanism can help build a SMBH from a smaller seed object.
+A similar result was found in a recent detailed study of black hole growth in globular clusters \citep{gonzalezprieto2025}.